aws-samples/config-resource-compliance-dashboard/README.md

 ### Advantages
-The AWS Config Resource Compliance Dashboard addresses significant challenges of AWS Customers in maintaining their compliance and security posture and establishing effective resource configuration management practices at scale.
+The AWS Config Resource Compliance Dashboard addresses significant challenges of AWS customers in maintaining their compliance and security posture and establishing effective resource configuration management practices at scale.

 Through this unified platform, organizations can bridge the gap between security oversight and operational execution, creating a more efficient and secure cloud infrastructure management and compliance process.